kgb1001001/cloudadoptionpatterns/Strangler-Patterns/README.md

 Note these patterns were first introduced and evolved from a PLoP 2020 paper by [Joseph Yoder](../Joseph-Yoder-bio.md) and Paulo Merson

+#### Footnote
-#### Footnote #### <p id="#footnote">*One of the natural wonders of <the rain forests of the Queensland coast of Australia> are the huge strangler figs. They seed in the upper branches of a fig tree and gradually work their way down the tree until they root in the soil.
-Over many years they grow into fantastic and beautiful shapes, meanwhile strangling and killing the tree that was their host.”&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://martinfowler.com/bliki/StranglerFigApplication.html </p>
+*One of the natural wonders of <the rain forests of the Queensland coast of Australia> are the huge strangler figs. They seed in the upper branches of a fig tree and gradually work their way down the tree until they root in the soil.
+Over many years they grow into fantastic and beautiful shapes, meanwhile strangling and killing the tree that was their host.”&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://martinfowler.com/bliki/StranglerFigApplication.html